 Across the Vancouver Island Ranges to Tofino

 From Victoria, you can hire a car to explore the rest of the island.
 Head up north to Nanaimo, then head inland towards Port Alberni and down to Ucluelet, on the Pacific Coast.
 On the way, you’ll pass impressive giant conifer forests and the towering peaks of the Vancouver Island Ranges at the core of the island.
 Covered in snow for a large part of the year, the highest peak in the Vancouver Island Ranges, Golden Hinde, reaches 2,198 meters.
 You can continue the journey from Ucluelet along the coast to Tofino, passing the wild, rugged coastline along the way.
-Tofino is a small village situated at the very end of the Esowista Peninsula and is a favourite resort (especially in the summer) for surfers, whale-watchers, hikers and nature-lovers.
+Tofino is a small village situated at the very end of the Esowista Peninsula and is a favourite resort (especially in the summer) for surfers, whale-watchers, hikers and nature-lovers. > Search for hotels in Tofino.

 The western route to Strathcona Provincial Park